apache/mesos/docs/configuration.md

     --resources=VALUE
   </td>
   <td>
-Total consumable resources per slave.
+Total consumable resources per agent.
 Can be provided in JSON format or as a semicolon-delimited list of key:value pairs, with the role optionally specified.
 <p/>